 The finance leasing business is a core business segment of the Group, comprising direct finance lease, new sale-leaseback and used sale-leaseback transactions.
-During the Reporting Period, the Group derived a revenue of RMB78.48 million from the finance leasing business.
+During the Reporting Period, the Group derived a revenue of RMB58.31 million from the finance leasing business.

-During the Reporting Period, the Group had 1,158 finance leasing customers in various industries across more than 23 different municipalities, provinces and autonomous regions in the PRC.
-In the future, the Group will continue to expand SME customers in the medical, electronic products, machinery parts processing and transportation industries around the Pearl River Delta and Yangtze River Delta regions.
-Affected by the downturn in the macroeconomy, the Group will also adjust its strategy to focus on risk management and improve personnel efficiency as a basis to steadily develop its core business.
+During the Reporting Period, the Group had 522 finance leasing customers in various industries across more than 19 different municipalities, provinces and autonomous regions in the PRC.
+In the future, the Group will continue to penetrate into SME customers in the FMCG, medical, electronic products and machinery parts processing industries around the Pearl River Delta and Yangtze River Delta regions.
+Faced with the uncertain economic situation in the future, the Group will also adjust its strategy in due course to focus on risk management, strengthen asset supervision, improve project risk management and control programs, ensure asset safety and slow down the investment in finance leasing business.
+At the same time, the Group will improve the efficiency of employees and optimize the allocation of human resources.